 While I find this meat to be delicious as-is, you can experiment with different ingredients to make the flavors your own.

-• Meat: Some varieties of this dish call for sirloin, which is a leaner cut of meat that does not need to be cooked as long.
+• Meat: Some varieties of this dish use sirloin, which is a lean cut of meat that does not need to cook for long.
 You can use sirloin, just be careful to make sure it doesn’t overcook!
 This dish also works with pork shoulder, although that is not a traditional choice for guisada.

 • Spice: If you prefer your food on the hot and spicy side, feel free to add 1-2 canned chipotle peppers or 1/2 teaspoon (or more!) of crushed red pepper flakes.

-• Toppings: Top your stewed beef with cotija cheese, sliced green onions, diced tomatoes, fresh avocado or a drizzle of crema.
+• Toppings: Top your stewed beef with cotija cheese, sour cream, sliced green onions, diced tomatoes, fresh avocado or a drizzle of crema.

 A bowl of carne guisada topped with pico de gallo.

-You simply can’t go wrong with this dish; it’s an easy way to bring authentic restaurant style flavors into the comfort of your own home!
+You will love this classic dish!
+It’s an easy way to enjoy authentic restaurant style flavors into the comfort of your own home.

 Carne Guisada Video